rails/rails/guides/source/action_controller_overview.md

 application is a good practice to give the user feedback that their action was successful (or that there were errors).

-In addition to `:notice`, you can also set `:alert`.
+In addition to `:notice`, you can also use `:alert`.
 These are typically styled (using CSS) with different colors to indicate their meaning (e.g. green for notices and orange/red for alerts).

-It is also possible to assign a flash message as part of the redirection as a parameter to `redirect_to`:
+You can also assign a flash message directly within the `redirect_to` method by including it as a parameter. parameter to `redirect_to`:

 ```ruby